Separation is Optimal for LQR under Intermittent Feedback: Optimality of Symmetric Policies

 \begin{remark} Under symmetric policies defined in~\eqref{defn:sym_pol}, the conditional expectations of the accumulated disturbances satisfy \(\mathbb{E}[S_{m+1}\mid I^{\mathcal C}_{t_k+m+1}] = a\,\mathbb{E}[S_m\mid I^{\mathcal C}_{t_k+m}]\).
 Consequently, the evolution of the optimal controller reduces to

 \end{remark}

 Therefore, using \eqref{eqn:optimal_controller}, \eqref{eqn:X_tk+m}, and \eqref{eqn:sym_controller}, we obtain that for all \(m \ge \tau\),

 This expression shows that, under symmetric policies, the controller evolves as a purely linear time-invariant system with closed-loop feedback gain \((a-bL)\) after the delay period.
 The control input at time \(t_k+m\) depends only on the most recent state update \(X_{t_k}\) and the finite sequence of control inputs applied during the delay interval \(\{t_k,\dots,t_k+\tau-1\}\).
-Importantly, no additional information is conveyed through the absence of transmissions, and the controller dynamics are independent of the switching decisions beyond their effect on the update times.
+Importantly, no additional information is conveyed through the absence of transmissions, and the controller dynamics are independent of the scheduling decisions beyond their effect on the update times.

-In the next section, we establish that the optimal switching policy is a symmetric threshold policy in the accumulated noise~\eqref{defn:S_m}.
-Before proceeding, however, we first show that, under a noise distribution symmetric about zero and symmetric switching policies~\eqref{defn:sym_pol}, the controller’s conditional expectation of the noise sequence $\{W_k\}$ remains zero.
+In the next section, we establish that the optimal scheduling policy is a symmetric threshold policy in the accumulated noise~\eqref{defn:S_m}.
+Before proceeding, however, we first show that, under a noise distribution symmetric about zero and symmetric scheduling policies~\eqref{defn:sym_pol}, the controller’s conditional expectation of the noise sequence $\{W_k\}$ remains zero.

-\begin{theorem} Consider the system~\eqref{eqn:system_Model}--\eqref{eqn:Switch_info} with $q,r>0$ and fixed delay $\tau \ge 1$.
+\begin{theorem} Consider the system~\eqref{eqn:system_Model}--\eqref{eqn:update_info} with $q,r>0$ and fixed delay $\tau \ge 1$.
 Assume $\{W_k\}$ is an i.i.d. noise sequence with a distribution symmetric about zero.
-Under symmetric switching policies~\eqref{defn:sym_pol}, the controller's conditional estimate of noise remains zero, i.e.,
+Under symmetric scheduling policies~\eqref{defn:sym_pol}, the controller's conditional estimate of noise remains zero, i.e.,

 \end{theorem}